-If you’re wondering how best to utilize this space, here are some basic tips on what you should keep in your laundry room and how to organize everything there to make washing and drying clothes convenient, easy and maybe even enjoyable.
+If you’re wondering how best to utilize this space, here are some basic tips on what you should keep in your laundry room and how to organize everything to make washing and drying clothes convenient, easy, and maybe even enjoyable.

 Laundry Room Essentials